broadinstitute/gtex-viz/README.md

 ---

 ## <a name="gene-eqtl-visualizer"></a>GTEx Gene-eQTL Visualizer
-GTEx Gene-eQTL Visualizer displays single-tissue eQTLs of a gene in a bubble heatmap--the rows are tissues in alphabetical order, and columns are variants sorted by genomic location.
+The GTEx Gene-eQTL Visualizer displays single-tissue eQTLs of a gene in a bubble heatmap--the rows are tissues in alphabetical order, and columns are variants sorted by genomic location.
 The color and size of the bubbles are scaled by the normalized effect size (NES) and p-value of the eQTLs.
 Only tissues with significant eQTLs associated with the query gene are reported and rendered.
 The pairwise linkage disequilibrium (LD) values of the variants are also displayed and aligned below the bubble heatmap